freeCodeCamp/guide/src/pages/git/GUI-options/index.md

 * **GitKraken**-GitKraken is the most popular Git GUI for Windows, Mac AND Linux.You can look [here](https://www.gitkraken.com/) to download the latest stable release of Kraken.
 * **GitHub Desktop**-GitHub Desktop is the official git client application provided by GitHub.Github Desktop offers the most amazing GUI based experience to GitHub but it isn't available for Linux Users yet.Windows and Mac users can download the latest stable release [here](https://desktop.github.com/).

+* **Source Tree**-Source Tree is a beautiful and powerful Git GUI for Windows and Mac.
+You can look [here](https://www.sourcetreeapp.com/) to download the latest stable release of Source Tree.